Notifications

 Status: The original study was completed in April 1983.
 Updated flood hazard mapping was published in February 1996 following additional hydraulic modelling work.
 Although the original report was not updated to reflect any revisions or new analyses, it is considered to provide valuable background information.
 Digital mapping was updated in June 2012 but an addendum was not published.
 The original report and updated digital mapping constitute the revised study.

-• Camrose Flood Hazard Study
+• Camrose Flood Study

-Status: The study was completed in February 1994.
+Status: The study was completed in September 2021, and was finalized on September 23, 2024.

 • Carbon Flood Hazard Study